Michael-yunfei/academic-kickstart/content/post/showmethewayout.md

 <br>
 thought I would find a way to become a man<br>
 <br>
-one day my friends turned back to me<br>
+one day my friends turned back on me<br>
 <br>
 as we all fell in love with the same girl<br>
 <br>